Galentine's Day (2010 Parks and Recreation episode)

 "Galentine's Day" is the 16th episode of the second season of the American comedy television series Parks and Recreation, and the 22nd overall episode of the series.
 It originally aired on NBC in the United States on February 11, 2010.
 In the episode, Leslie and her boyfriend Justin seek to reunite Leslie's mother, Marlene, with her teenage flame.
 Meanwhile, April's feelings for Andy continue to bloom, while Ann appears to be growing apart from Mark.

 The episode was written by series co-creator Michael Schur and directed by Ken Kwapis.
 "Galentine's Day" featured a guest appearance by John Larroquette as Frank Beckerson, the long-lost love of Marlene Griggs-Knope, who was played by Pamela Reed.
 It also featured the last in a string of guest performances by Justin Theroux as Leslie's love interest, Justin Anderson.

 According to Nielsen Media Research, "Galentine's Day" was seen by 4.98 million household viewers, which marked a continued improvement in ratings for the series.
 It tied a record set with the previous episode, "Sweetums", for the season's highest rating among viewers aged 18 to 49.
 The episode received generally positive reviews, and the fictional holiday has become revered and celebrated in the years after the show's airing.

+Galentine's is a portmanteau of gal, a variation of the word girl, and Valentine's.